mmjulkowska/MVApp/README.md

 #### Select the dataset

 Select which dataset you would like to use to perform quantile regression from the drop-down menu at the top of the side panel.
-If you did not perform outlier removal or the curve fitting, the "outliers removed" and "r2 fitted curves curated data" will not work properly, so please do not select them.
+If you did not perform outlier removal or curve fitting, the "outliers removed" and "r2 fitted curves curated data" will not work properly, so please do not select them.

 ![11_qr_01](https://user-images.githubusercontent.com/14832460/38468577-16e393c4-3b51-11e8-83c7-c660bebf5a61.png)